 Do all cordless phones need to be plugged in?
 It might seem like a simple question, but you would be surprised at how many people ask this.
 To be fair, this topic can be a little confusing.
 After all, cordless phone handsets do provide a wireless user experience.
 However, the base unit will still need to be wired up to your phone line and plugged in at the mains.
 Without these two essential cables, you won't be able to use the cordless phone handset to make and receive calls.

 But are there any cordless phones which don't require this?
 And if you have multiple cordless phones, does each need to be plugged in somewhere?
-Lets explore some of the nitty gritty details of these so called cordless phones.
+Lets explore some of the specifics of these so-called cordless phones.

 The Truly Cordless Phone

 The true cordless phone does exist, and you probably have one in your pocket.
 But we all know about mobiles – is there an actual cordless home phone which doesn't need to be plugged in?

 As of this writing, the answer is no – although advances in wireless tech may make this concept possible in the future.
 But with the worldwide ubiquity of the mobile phone, it seems unlikely there will be any real need for such a device.
 A standalone base unit would offer more flexibility, but DECT repeaters already solve this problem.

 For the foreseeable future, the mobile will remain as the only true cordless phone.

 Of course, if we wanted to be exhaustively pedantic we could trace our mobiles back to the source of their signals and find a vast, endless labyrinth of wires and cords of all descriptions.
 The telecommunication system relies on these untold kilometres of wires and fibre optic cables; they are the arteries of modern communication.

 So, once again, we find the term cordless phone to ultimately be something of a misnomer.